Planning or lack of it is at the base of school sport in Japan

 School rugby tournaments

-Although new students begin their high school lives in April, the team's first tournament (shinjinsen which means "new person tournament") of the year begins in January.
-We have 7 games (5 league games, a semi-final and final) on consecutive Sundays until the end of February.
-Then we have a 4-week period to prepare for a regional tournament (Shizuoka and the top teams from the surrounding prefectures play 2 games (semi-final and final) over the weekend), and the top 2 teams advance on to a 16 team "minor" national tournament in April.
+Although new students begin their high school lives in April, the team's first tournament (shinjinsen which means "new person tournament") of the year starts in January.
+We have seven games (5 league games, a semi-final and final) on consecutive Sundays until the end of February.
+Then we have four weeks to prepare for a regional tournament (Shizuoka and the top teams from the surrounding prefectures play two games (semi-final and final) over the weekend), and the top two teams advance on to a 16 team "minor" national tournament in April.
 My Hamamatsu Technical High School team would hope to get to the regional stage, but we do not have the players to qualify for the nationals.

 Our "major" tournament schools' tournament starts at the end of October.
 This is a knockout tournament held initially throughout all of the 47 prefectures in Japan, and the champion teams from all the prefectures are then invited to participate in the All-Japan High School Rugby Championships, which are held in Osaka from December 27th to January 7th every year.
 The games are played every other day (1st round on Dec.
 27th/28th, 2nd round on Dec.30th, 3rd round on January 1st, and so on).
 The new-year holidays usually extend from December 30th to January 3rd or 4th, so the number of supporters for the 2nd round, 3rd round and quarterfinal games go into the thousands.
 All the games are televised live on Sky, with the semi-finals and finals being broadcast on terrestrial television, and attendance can reach 15,000 to 20,000 for big games.